CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ### Alert Analysis for Failed Windows Activity

-*Figure 26 - Timeline of Failed Activities in the Attack Log.*
+*Figure 27 - Timeline of Failed Activities in the Attack Log.*
 ![win att log - failed activity](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/49143bc3-4d9a-4e99-a9c9-c86406ceb6a0)

-Using this, we addressed the following inquiry raised by VSI:
+By comparing the data found, in Figures 8 and 27, we addressed the following inquiries raised by VSI:

   + Did we detect a suspicious volume of failed Windows activity?
     - Yes, there was a suspicious volume of failed activity detected.